-Meeting 1, 05.04.2023: Introduction to democratic landscape transformation Lecture: Introduction Activity: Review and discuss the Landscape Democracy Challenge Padlet map Assignment: Building your conceptual understanding of democratic landscape transformation.
-This is a cross-cutting, two-part assignment. - Part 1: Landscape manifesto.
+Meeting 1, 03.04.2024: Introduction to democratic landscape transformation Lecture: Introduction

+Activity: Review and discuss the Landscape Democracy Challenge Padlet map Assignment: Building your conceptual understanding of democratic landscape transformation.
+This is a cross-cutting, two-part assignment.

+- Part 1: Landscape manifesto.
 In your manifesto, you will express your very personal and individual beliefs and understanding of landscape democracy.
 You can use any medium you like.
 Your manifesto should include visual evidence (photography, graphics, etc) of landscape democracy challenges in your context and/or home country.
 You are encouraged to refer to your everyday environment.
-Due date: 26.04.23. - Part 2: Working in transnational trios, express your personal understanding of the relation of landscape and democracy in the form of a concept map with linking words or any other diagrammatic representation.
+Due date: 24.04.24. - Part 2: Working in transnational trios, express your personal understanding of the relation of landscape and democracy in the form of a concept map with linking words or any other diagrammatic representation.
 Please make your maps very visual and not just verbal.
 Think critically about why one map differs from another.
-Due date: 05.07.23 (last session of seminar).
+Due date: 09.07.24 (last session of seminar).

 For more information please also visit the seminar wiki.

-Meeting 2, 12.04.2023: Introduction to democracy, landscape and its conceptual relations Lecture: Landscape Democracy and the Making of a Just City Activity: Discussion of lecture, questions or comments about assignments Assignment for next time: Continue working on manifestos and maps Meeting 3, 19.04.2023: Introduction to participation and its role in planning and design Lecture: How Can Game-Based Participation Enhance Neighborhood Development?
-Activity: Role-playing exercise for building empathy and understanding others' perspectives Assignment for next time: Final preparations for presenting your manifesto Meeting 4, 26.04.2023: Sharing Your Own Landscape Democracy Story Lecture: None Activity: Discussion in small teams on Landscape Democracy Manifestos You will be divided into breakout rooms and present your landscape democracy manifestos to one another.
+Meeting 2, 10.04.2024: Introduction to democracy, landscape and its conceptual relations

+Lecture: Landscape Democracy and the Making of a Just City

+Activity: Discussion of lecture, questions or comments about assignments

+Assignment for next time: Continue working on manifestos and maps

+Meeting 3, 17.04.2024: Introduction to participation and its role in planning and design

+Lecture: How Can Game-Based Participation Enhance Neighborhood Development?
+Activity: Role-playing exercise for building empathy and understanding others' perspectives

+Assignment for next time: Final preparations for presenting your manifesto

+Meeting 4, 24.04.2024: Sharing Your Own Landscape Democracy Story Lecture: None

+Activity: Discussion in small teams on Landscape Democracy Manifestos You will be divided into breakout rooms and present your landscape democracy manifestos to one another.
 Show your manifesto and explain its origins.
-When the small group activity is finished, we will regroup and each group will present its most important findings.

 Key readings for this unit:

 - Faurest, Kristin.
-"Listening to Nature and Each Other" - Schneidewind, Uwe et al (2016): Pledge for a Transformative Science - Council of Europe (2000): The European Landscape Convention - Editors Shelley Egoz, Karsten Jørgensen, Deni Ruggeri (2018): Defining Landscape Democracy (first three chapters) - LED Team (2019): Landscape Education for Democracy (Chapters 1-3, InBo) - Kühne, Olaf (2015): Landscape Concepts
+"Listening to Nature and Each Other" - Schneidewind, Uwe et al (2016): Pledge for a Transformative Science A conceptual framework - Council of Europe (2000): The European Landscape Convention - Editors Shelley Egoz, Karsten Jørgensen, Deni Ruggeri (2018): Defining Landscape Democracy (first three chapters) - LED Team (2019): Landscape Education for Democracy (Chapters 1-3, InBo Special Issue) - Kühne, Olaf (2015): Landscape Concepts